-144 MCMS will apply for state afterschool funding (ASES) in Year 1; in the meantime, MCMS intends to provide philanthropic support as needed to support a comprehensive after-school program, assuming sufficient funds are raised assigned roles will gather evidence and provide feedback around the interventions and supports listed in the SSPT meeting.
+147 Mayacamas will apply for state afterschool funding (ASES) in Year 1; in the meantime, Mayacamas intends to provide philanthropic support as needed to support a comprehensive after-school program, assuming sufficient funds are raised

-145 It should be noted that while online learning is a part of students' experience at school, homework typically will not require a computer or wifi connection.
+148 It should be noted that while online learning is a part of students' experience at school, homework typically will not require a computer or wifi connection.
 Teachers will ensure students without wifi or computer access at home have access to what they need on campus, either after-school or, as needed, during the school day.

-146 The EL Coordinator will be a full-time position in Y3; the Head of School or a qualified teacher-designee will serve as EL Coordinator until that time.
+149 The EL Coordinator will be a full-time position in Y3; the Head of School or a qualified teacher-designee will serve as EL Coordinator until that time.